Chinyere Oparah Curriculum Vitae

 Sudbury, Julia.
 1998.
 'En-gendering Anti-racism: Towards a Holistic Politics of Social Transformation.”Patterns of Prejudice, 32, 4.

 Oparah, Julia C., Linda Jones, Shanelle Matthews, Talita Oseguera and Fatimah Salahuddin.
 2015.
-In press.
 “By Us Not For Us: Black Women Researching Pregnancy and Childbirth.”
 In Research Justice: Methodologies for Social Change edited by Andrew Jolivette.
 Bristol, UK: Policy Press.

 Oparah, Julia C. and Christ-Ann Magloire.
 2015.
 “Unexpected Allies: Physician Activism and the Birth Justice Movement.”
 In Birthing Justice: Black Women, Pregnancy and Childbirth, edited by Julia C. Oparah and Alicia Bonaparte.
 Boulder, CO: Paradigm Publishers.